SykesCottages/RomanNumeralTest/README.md

 To install this you will need PHP and Composer

-running ubuntu this can be installed with `sudo apt install php composer` then in the directly `composer install`
+running ubuntu this can be installed with `sudo apt install php composer` then in this directory run `composer install`

 # The task